alemermartinez/JOSS/paper.md

 iterations).
 -->

-To compare the robust and classical estimates we use the R package ``gam``.
+To compare the robust and classical estimators we use the R package ``gam``.
 Optimal bandwidths were estimated using leave-one-out cross-validation as before.
 ```